giangalv/RESEARCH_TRACK_2/README.md

 6. Document the entire statistical analysis process, including the data preprocessing steps, chosen statistical tests, and the obtained results, in a separate report or notebook.

 Performing a thorough statistical analysis provides insights into the relative performance of different implementations and helps make informed decisions based on empirical evidence.
-The reports' analysys is '
+The reports' analysys is 's5521188_RT2.pdf' where I explain all the process.

 ## Conclusion

-This README provides an overview of the various components associated with the 2nd RT1 assignment.
-It emphasizes the importance of proper commenting using Sphinx and/or Doxygen, provides instructions for using the Jupyter notebook for simulation interaction, and
+This README provides an overview of the various components associated with the 1st RT2 assignment.
+It emphasizes the importance of proper commenting using Sphinx and/or Doxygen, provides instructions for using the Jupyter notebook for simulation interaction, and outlines the steps involved in performing a statistical analysis.
+By following these guidelines and utilizing the provided tools, you can enhance code quality, interact with the simulation, and gain insights through statistical analysis.